2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: T, CB, DT

-For the first time since 2002, the Packers draft an offensive skill position player.
-Golden joins a crowded corps of Christian Watson, Jayden Reed, Romeo Doubs and Dontayvion Wicks — all of whom have not proven they can be consistent.
+For the first time since 2002, the Packers drafted an offensive skill position player.
+Golden joins a crowded corps of Christian Watson (ACL), Jayden Reed, Romeo Doubs, and Dontayvion Wicks — all of whom have not proven they can be consistent.

 Fantasy impact?
-I like Golden in dynasty the most, as he is sure to beat out half of the group Green Bay already had.
-As far as this year, camp and preseason buzz will be needed to see if he can crack a top starting spot.
+I like Golden in dynasty the most, as he is sure to beat out the majority of this group.
+As far as this year, camp and preseason buzz will be needed to see if he can win a starting spot.

 Pick 24, Minnesota Vikings – G Donovan Jackson